Shetshay/Cooling-Power-Waste-From-Malicious-Thermal-Measurements/README.md

 # Variables

-The variables that were measured were the distance from the CPU: 1 foot, 2 feet, and 3 feet, the fan speed (this fan has 3 speeds to choose from), 33%, 66%, and 100%.
+The variables that were measured were the distance from the CPU: 1 foot, 2 feet, and 3 feet, and the fan speed (this fan has 3 speeds to choose from), 33%, 66%, and 100%.

 This benchmark was taken in a room with a static temperature of 70 degrees.